codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-ldap.md

   * **Certificate**: The security certificate of the LDAP server for `ldaps` only.
 Paste the value directly on the field.
 Do not convert to base64 or any other encoding by hand.
 Leave the field empty if you use `ldap`.

 {:start="4"}
 1. Select **Save**.
-LDAP users can log in to Codefresh using LDAP.
+LDAP users can log in to CSDP.

->Each user who logs in to Codefresh must:
+>Each user who logs in to CSDP must:
   1. Have a defined email address on the LDAP server
   1. Use the same email address as defined on the LDAP server
   1. Use as login information, the LDAP email, password, and `cn` value of username